kevingstewart/sslo-consolidated-services/udf/README.md

       ```
 -------------------

 - **Extra: Juice Shop**: Implement Juice Shop for web vulnerability testing.
 Juice Shop is a modern insecure web application for testing web security frameworks.
-You can create an inbound (application or gateway mode) SSL Orchestrator topology that points to the Juice Shop instance, and insert your WAF of choice to test functionality inside the decrypted service chain.
+You can create an inbound application mode SSL Orchestrator topology that points to the Juice Shop instance, and insert your WAF of choice to test functionality inside the decrypted service chain.
+To implement Juice Shop:

   - Create a Juice Shop pool at 192.168.10.200:443 (requires server SSL)
+  - Create an inbound application mode topology or existing applicaition topology, and apply the Juice Shop pool.
+  - Insert a WAF security product into the decrypted SSL Orchestrator service chain.
+  - Alternately, create a normal reverse proxy application virtual server, including the Juice Shop pool and server SSL profile.
+Attach the existing application policy to the VIP.

 -------------------